31 LIBOR settings have ceased permanently

 LIBOR has historically been one of the main interest rate benchmarks used in financial markets.
 It determines interest rates for financial contracts around the world.

 Since the global financial crisis in 2008-09, activity in the markets that LIBOR measures has reduced.
 The low volume of underlying transactions means that LIBOR is no longer sustainable.
 In line with announcements from the Financial Conduct Authority (FCA), publication of 24 of the 35 LIBOR settings ceased from 1 January 2022.
-In line with further announcements from the FCA, three yen LIBOR settings will continue for the duration of 2022 on a ‘synthetic’ basis and 1- and 6-month sterling LIBOR continued on a synthetic basis until end-March 2023.
+In line with further announcements from the FCA, three yen LIBOR settings continued for the duration of 2022 on a ‘synthetic’ basis and 1- and 6-month sterling LIBOR continued on a synthetic basis until end-March 2023.
 These settings have now ceased.
 3-month sterling LIBOR will continue on a synthetic basis until end-March 2024.
 After end-June 2023, panel-bank US dollar LIBOR ceased.
 The 1-, 3- and 6-month settings will continue on a synthetic basis in line with FCA announcements.
 These synthetic US dollar LIBOR settings are planned to cease at end-September 202

 We have worked closely with the Financial Conduct Authority (FCA) and market participants to support a smooth transition to these alternatives.
 We will continue to support firms to actively transition any outstanding LIBOR exposures.

 The industry-led Working Group on Sterling Risk-Free Reference Rates (the Working Group) leads this work in sterling markets.
 It produces guidance and support for both financial and non-financial firms to help them with the transition.
 The Bank of England and the FCA participate as ex-officio members and provide administrative support to the group.

 The FCA also provides guidance on the LIBOR transition.